SalTor/dungeons-and-dragons__character-sheet/README.md

 # D&D Character Sheet Viewer

-Broadly speaking, this is the front-end of a service to manage Dungeons and Dragons character sheets. **More specifically,** this is the front-end of a service to manage Dungeons and Dragons character information.
+This is the front-end of a service to manage Dungeons and Dragons character sheets.

 This includes, but will not be limited to: